opensight-cv/docs/docs/modules/nt.md

 ![PutNT Node Image](../assets/images/modules/nt/node_put_nt.png)

 The PutNT node puts a value of any type, not just a coordinate, to NetworkTables.
 This value can be found under the table defined in the `path` setting, and under the value defined in the `key` setting.

+## GetNT

+We are currently working on a node to retrieve values from NetworkTables.
+You can view the progress on [this branch](https://github.com/opensight-cv/opensight/tree/feature/getnt).